Online Science Degrees

 Online science degrees involve courses with in-depth technical knowledge and the learning of advanced skills.
 To help support you during the course of your program, it is important to understand your school’s student to faculty ratio average.
 If your online science courses have large class sizes, it is likely that your professor will not be able to provide each student with the amount of individualized attention that they need.

 As you are researching science colleges, take a look at the “Faculty” sections of their websites.
 Here you will be able to read bio information and see the specific credentials and qualifications of the professors that will be teaching your advanced science courses.
-This is good information to have when trying to choose a school that offers the highest level educational experience possible.
+This is good information to have when trying to choose a school that offers the highest level of educational experience possible.

 Academic Advising and Student Services